Here’s a real-life situation that has inspired these running safety tips, especially for female runners.

 My biggest running nightmare became reality- 4 miles into my long run Sunday afternoon, I stopped to use the restroom and was assaulted by a man hiding in a stall (that is my GPS in red lines).
 I fought for my life screaming(“Not today, M**F**er!”), clawing his face, punching back, and desperately trying to escape his grip- never giving up.
 I was able to lock him in the bathroom until police arrived.
 Thankfully I just took a self-defense class offered at my work and utilized all of it.
 My face is stitched, my body is bruised, but my spirit is intact. #fightingchanceseattle #ballard #runnersafety #marathontraining #womensselfdefense #myballard #fightlikeagirl #fightback #dontbeavictim #nottodaymotherfucker #youcantbreakme #instarunners #garmin #garminvivosmarthr

-A situation like Kelly’s is something that makes you take a step back and think about situations that may have put you in harm’s way.
+A situation like Kelly’s is one that makes you take a step back and think about situations that may have put you in harm’s way.

-While Kelly’s nightmare is something you can’t really prepare for, there are running safety steps that you can take to prevent such attacks to some extent.
+While Kelly’s nightmare is something you can’t really prepare for, there are running safety steps that you can take to prevent such attacks from happening to you, to a certain extent.

 Learn how to defend yourself by signing up for martial arts for self-defence.
 Classes such as kickboxing, judo, Taekwondo Krav Maga and many others will equip you with moves that might save your life or save you from assault.